yjg30737/simplePyQt5/README.md

 ![OkCancelWidget](./examples/okCancelWidgetExample.png)

-Well, it will be quite different than the others.
-Because i write `lay.setContentMargins(5, 5, 5, 5)` so it looks less ugly.
+Well, You might think result image looks quite different than the others.
+Because i write `lay.setContentMargins(5, 5, 5, 5)` to make it less ugly.
 I kinda regret that i didn't set the contents margins to other examples.
 Whatever.

 * Other